-All class hours and schedules are posted in Course Offerings online.
-(See Emergency Closure Policy online.)
-Do not change the meeting time of your class without your chair's approval and an official update.
+All class hours and schedules are posted in course offerings, available in Admissions and Records, Administration Building Room 202, and online at the web site listed above.
+(See Emergency Closure Policy in the Appendix concerning campus closures.)
+Do not change the meeting time of your class.